1. Purpose and scope

 We will only generally use or disclose personal information collected for a Primary Purpose.
 However, it may be necessary in some cases to disclose personal information for a secondary purpose, including:

-- disclosure to our advisers and contractors who provide services to us, for example IT and database management service providers.
+(iii) disclosure to our consultants and contractors who provide services to us, for example IT and database management service providers.

 8. Data quality